Pay As You Earn

 Pay As You Earn (PAYE) is a federal student loan relief program signed into law on December 21, 2012, by President Barack Obama.
+It is one of four income-driven repayment plans.

 Qualification

 Only new borrowers may qualify if they received a disbursement on a loan on or after October 1, 2011.
 One qualifies as a new borrower if he/she had no outstanding balance on a Direct Loan or FFEL Program loan when he/she received a Direct Loan or FFEL Program loan on or after October 1, 2007.
 As with Income-Based Repayment (IBR), the borrower must prove partial financial hardship.

 Changes and extension

 President Obama's 2015 budget proposed substantial changes to the Pay as You Earn program.
 In addition to extending the program to all borrowers, regardless of when their first loans were disbursed, it proposed certain limits to PAYE that are designed to "protect against institutional practices that may further increase student indebtedness, while ensuring the program provides sufficient relief for students committed to public service."
 These proposed changes include: